Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Extension to Bures-Wasserstein VR-IWAE

-\end{proposition} The proof is deferred to the Appendix.
-By the exactly same argument in \Cref{sec:WG_IW_ELBO}, this expression for the Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} is invariant with respect to the index $n$.
-Therefore, without loss of generality, we can focus on the case $n = K$.
+The proof is deferred to the Appendix.
+By exactly the same argument in \Cref{sec:WG_IW_ELBO}, this expression for the coordinatewise Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} is invariant with respect to the index $n$.
+Therefore, without loss of generality, we can focus on the case $n = K$ in what follows.

-Interestingly, the Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} shares a similar form to the doubly-reparameterized gradient of the parametric VR-IWAE bound. \cite{daudel2024learning} showed that the SNR of the doubly-reparameterized gradient estimator for the parametric VR-IWAE bound enjoys the increasing rate of $O(\sqrt{K})$.
-A Monte Carlo estimator of the Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} of the VR-IWAE bound $\G_K(q)$ also enjoys the same growth rate of the SNR.
-Let $g^{r}_{\alpha,M,K}(z)$ be the $r$-th coordinate of the Monte Carlo estimator of the Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} of $\G_K(q)$, evaluated at a location $z$, constructed from $M$ independent samples of the $K-1$ variables $z_1, \dots, z_{K-1}$.
+The coordinatewise Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} shares a similar form with the doubly-reparameterized gradient of the parametric VR-IWAE bound. \cite{daudel2024learning} showed that the SNR of the doubly-reparameterized gradient estimator scales as $O(\sqrt{K})$.
+A Monte Carlo estimator of the Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} for the VR-IWAE bound exhibits the same SNR scaling rate.
+Let $g^{r}_{\alpha,M,K}(z)$ denote the $r$-th coordinate of the Monte Carlo estimator of the Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} evaluated $z$, using $M$ independent samples of the $K-1$ variables $z_1, \dots, z_{K-1}$.

 \begin{theorem} Let $\alpha\in[0,1)$ and assume that $\E_{Z\sim q}(w(Z)^{4(1-\alpha)})<\infty$ and $\E_{Z\sim q}(w(Z)^{-12(1-\alpha)})<\infty$.
-Then, for any $z_n$ with $w_n(z_n)>0$,
+Then, for any $z_n$ with $w(z_n)>0$,